LasCC/HackTools/README.md

   <img alt="preview_3" src="https://i.imgur.com/jItstmk.png" />
 </div>

-## Install the application on chromium based browser
+## Install the application

+### Chromium based browser

-All the availables releases are [here](https://github.com/LasCC/Hack-Tools/releases).
+All the available releases are [here](https://github.com/LasCC/Hack-Tools/releases).

-Otherwise if you want to build the project yourself from the source code
+Otherwise, if you want to build the project yourself from the source code

+###  Mozilla Firefox

+You can download **HackTools** on the Firefox browser add-ons [here.](https://addons.mozilla.org/en-US/firefox/addon/hacktools/)

 ## Build from source code